-This indicates the percent of patients that have received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This tells you the percent of residents that were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Franklin Rehabilitation & Healthcare Center, 13.09% Percentage of Patients
+In Franklin Rehabilitation & Healthcare Center, 16.67% of Patients

 Ability to Keep Residents Mobile

-In Franklin Rehabilitation & Healthcare Center, 18.07% Percentage of Residents
+In Franklin Rehabilitation & Healthcare Center, 19% of Residents

 Short-term Care: Rehospitalizations

-In Franklin Rehabilitation & Healthcare Center, 18.07 Percentage of Residents Rehospitalized
+In Franklin Rehabilitation & Healthcare Center, 19% of Residents Rehospitalized

 - Carris Health - Redwood, LLCCritical Access Hospitals 11.05 miles away100 Fallwood Road Redwood Falls Minnesota 56283Government - Local(507) 637-4500